Skip to main content

 • Reduce your stress

-• Focus you mind on calming thoughts.
+• Focus your mind on calming thoughts.

 Black man working on laptop from home

 • Not everyone can continue to work when they have cancer.
-Plus some people will already be retired.
+Plus, some people will already be retired.

 • Always talk to your healthcare team if you are worried about:

-• Continuing to work or
+• Continuing to work, or

-• Returning to work
+• Returning to work.

 • If you would like to continue working or return to work, you may be able to:

-• Work from home or
+• Work from home, or

 • Work flexible hours.
 Talk to your employer.